ALL FIELDS REQUIRED*

 NO RECOVERY | NO FEE(310) 553-5630

 Age discrimination is unlawful and a threat to all workers in California.
 Employers who discriminate against employees or job applicants by way of demotions, lack of career opportunities, job termination, exclusion from workplace activities, refusal to reasonably accommodate age-related disabilities, or other adverse employment actions because of age are liable for damages in the event that the employee brings a claim against the company.
-Los Angeles Age discrimination lawyers at The Law Office of Omid Nosrati will give you a free case evaluation.
+Los Angeles Age discrimination lawyers at Nosratilaw, A Professional Law Corporation will give you a free case evaluation.

 Age discrimination is when a person of a particular age group is treated unfavorably compared to people of a different age group for reasons that have nothing to do with their qualifications or abilities.
 In addition to a person’s sex and race or other common distinguishing categories, a person’s chronological age falls within this group of distinguishing features called characteristics protected by law.
 Therefore, an individual’s age should not be the basis for discriminatory practices.